 Cemetery Boys by Aiden Thomas (HS)

 Yadriel wants nothing more than to carry on his Latinx family’s legacy as brujx.
-However, his family won’t accept his gender identity and keep trying to steer him towards bruja traditions for the upcoming Día de los Muertos.
+However, his family won’t accept his gender identity and keep trying to steer him toward bruja traditions for the upcoming Día de los Muertos.
 With his cousin and best friend Maritza, Yadriel sets out to perform a ritual that will prove to them that he’s meant to be a brujo.
 When the ritual goes sideways, Yadriel summons Julián Díaz by accident.
 In life, Julián had a terrible reputation and looks to kill… in death, he wants to figure out who killed him.
 Can Yadriel help Julián, set the ritual right, and make his family see his truth once and for all?

 Students will adore this book.
 It is heartfelt and funny.
-There’s honest conversation about sexuality and gender identity that sounds like it’s written for teens, not at them.
+There’s an honest conversation about sexuality and gender identity that sounds like it’s written for teens, not at them.
 This is a book written “by, for, and about” Trans Latinx kids AND for others to enjoy, too.
-I feel so lucky to be alive in a world in which this book exists, and y’all need it for your classroom libraries, stat.
+I feel so lucky to be alive in a world where this book exists, and y’all need it for your classroom libraries, stat.

 The Resolutions by Mia Garcia (HS)

 It’s a fun spin on the old “new year, new me” trope, and I loved the split POV’s.
 Check out the YA Cafe Podcast episode on The Resolutions for more details.
-As always, the first-half of the episodes are spoiler-free 🙂
+As always, the first half of the episodes are spoiler-free 🙂

 They Both Die at the End by Adam Silvera (HS)